-From the normal distribution pattern of the IQ chart, one is able to learn the average IQ level of most individuals anywhere.
-Once you get your scores drawn out, you will instantly know whether you are graded as pretty normal or average when it comes to intelligence or you are one of the unique ones on either sides of the gradients.
+From the normal distribution pattern of the IQ chart, one can learn the average IQ level of most individuals anywhere.
+Once you get your scores drawn out, you will instantly know whether you are graded as pretty normal or average when it comes to intelligence, or you are one of the unique ones on either side of the gradients.

-One of the reasons is that there are different types of tests that measure the IQ level and each of these have their own scale.
-Therefore, if two people scored a 100 on different tests using different scales then they cannot be compared on the same scale and will not have the same amount of intelligence level.
+One of the reasons is that different types of tests measure the IQ level and each of these has their scale.
+Therefore, if two people scored a 100 on different tests using different scales, then they cannot be compared on the same scale and will not have the same amount of intelligence level.
 However, one thing that is common amongst most tests is that the score of 100 is regarded as average.

 The score of 100 falls right in the center of the IQ Chart where the graph reaches its maximum height denoting that most people have an IQ level that is close to 100.
 So, most people would have a little less or a little more of 100 but are in the center deviation of the graph.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.